jp-rad/odoo-json-rpc-vba/README.md

 **To ensure compatibility:**

-- Use `OdooRpc.FormatDate` to convert VBA `Date` values for Date fields.
+- Use `OdRpc.FormatDate` to convert VBA `Date` values for Date fields.
-- Use `OdooRpc.ConvertToIsoDatetime` to convert VBA `Date` values for Datetime fields.
+- Use `OdRpc.ConvertToIsoDatetime` to convert VBA `Date` values for Datetime fields.

 **When reading values from Odoo:**

-- Use `OdooRpc.ParseDate` to convert a string from a Date field to a VBA `Date`.
+- Use `OdRpc.ParseDate` to convert a string from a Date field to a VBA `Date`.
-- Use `OdooRpc.ParseIsoDatetime` to convert a string from a Datetime field to a VBA `Date`.
+- Use `OdRpc.ParseIsoDatetime` to convert a string from a Datetime field to a VBA `Date`.

 For more details, see the [Odoo documentation on Date(time) Fields](https://www.odoo.com/documentation/15.0/developer/reference/backend/orm.html#date-time-fields).